Idaho State University logo

 About Idaho State University

-Idaho State University: A century-old public research powerhouse with over 250 diverse programs.
+Idaho State University: Forging futures through high-impact research and diverse programs.

-Idaho State University (ISU) stands as a prominent public research institution nestled in Pocatello, Idaho.
-Classified among "R2: Doctoral Universities – High research activity," ISU is a hub of innovation and learning, offering an impressive array of over 250 programs across its main campus and satellite locations in Meridian, Idaho Falls, and Twin Falls.
-For prospective students and their families, ISU presents a dynamic environment where academic rigor meets a supportive community, fostering intellectual growth and personal development.
+Idaho State University (ISU) stands as a dynamic public research institution in Pocatello, Idaho, recognized for its "R2: Doctoral Universities – High research activity" classification.
+With a robust offering of over 250 diverse programs across its main campus and additional locations in Meridian, Idaho Falls, and Twin Falls, ISU is a pivotal center for learning and discovery in the region.

 Key Highlights

-• Classified as an "R2: Doctoral University – High Research Activity" by the Carnegie Classification.
+• Classified as an "R2: Doctoral University – High research activity" by the Carnegie Classification of Institutions of Higher Education.

-• Offers more than 250 diverse academic programs across multiple campuses.
+• Offers more than 250 diverse academic programs across various disciplines.

 Timeline